Wormholes and holographic decoherence

-In other words, we tune moduli of wormholes by hand as \eqref{eq:constg}\footnote{Generically, \eqref{eq: consistent} can be satisfied by using 3 unknown positive functions $g_i > 0 $ ($i=1,2,3$); $1 + g_1= c_{2} - R_{2}$, $c_{2}+R_{2} + g_2 = c_{1}-R_{1}$, $c_{1}+R_{1} +g_3 = \mu$.
+In other words, we tune moduli of wormholes by hand as \eqref{eq:constg}\footnote{Generically, \eqref{eq: consistent} can be satisfied by using 3 unknown positive functions $g_i > 0 $ ($i=1,2,3$); $1 + g_1= c_{2} - R_{2}$, $c_{2}+R_{2} + g_2 = c_{1}-R_{1}$, $c_{1}+R_{1} +g_3 = \mu^2 $.
 However since we do not know its full CFT description, just for simplicity in this paper, we set all $g_i$ the same function $g$.}.

 What is the appropriate function for $g(t)$?
 To choose an appropriate one, let us discuss what we expect by the endpoint of the decoherence process.
 From our assumption that the dimension of the Hilbert space of the heat bathes/environments $A^\prime$ is the same order as the one of $A$, at the final stage of the energy flow between $A$ and $A^\prime$, they are expected to reach equilibrium.
-Therefore their mass become the same, and so is their area; $L_{A} \to L_{A^\prime}$.
-This implies, from eq.~\eqref{const1}, \eqref{const2}, we expect that $\mu \to 1$ at the end point of the decoherence.
-This also implies that we have $c_{1}, c_{2} \rightarrow 1 \,, R_{1}, R_{2} \rightarrow 0$ from the geometric constraint of Figure \ref{fig:4bdry}, and this is possible if and only if $g \to 0$ at the end point of the decoherence.
-Therefore we impose
+Therefore their masses become the same, and so are their areas;